tripl-to/proposal/README.md

 ## Why is this distributed as GPL

 We are in the middle of a turn in history.
-A decentralised travel blockchain is inevitable, it's not about _if_ it's just about when and who.
+A decentralised travel blockchain is inevitable, it's not about _if_ it's just about _when and who_.
 We hope we can help to create a fair one.
 One that warranties the freedom of host and travelers to offer and enjoy the best experiences.

-I shared this idea in my company, originally to include it the European Research Found.
+We would love to send this idea to the European Research Found.
 That founds are giving priority to collaborative projects between universities and several companies.
 I truly believe that frameworks is the ideal to develop a new industry standard that will change how we buy and trade our travels.
 I still believe that big players can help to develop this faster but I'm not going to wait.